shloksalunke/Assignment-Problem-Optimization-using-Genetic-Algorithm/README.md

-# 🧠 Assignment Problem Optimization using Genetic Algorithm
+# 🧠 Assignment Problem Optimization using the Genetic Algorithm

 An interactive Python + Streamlit project that solves the **Assignment Problem** using a fully customized **Genetic Algorithm (GA)**.
 This application allows users to input their own cost matrix and generates optimized assignments with real-time results.